Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Scripting & File Functions.md

 ```

 ### setOnHScript(varName:String, arg:Dynamic, ?ignoreSelf:Bool = false, ?exclusions:Array\<String\> = null)
-Sets a Haxe variable into global and inserts it to any currently executing Haxe script(s).
+Sets a <ins>Haxe variable</ins> into global and inserts it to any currently executing Haxe script(s).

 - `varName` - The variable's name to be given.
 - `arg` - The variable's value to be given.